-26 122 Q. I suppose the expectation is do it promptly, do it as 27 soon as possible; that's both the notes in the charts, 28 which can still be handwritten, of course, although in 29 many settings the clinicians will be typing it into the 1 record, and, as well as that, to dictate the letter 2 promptly.
-To the extent that there's any specific or prescriptive guidance on this, Good Medical Practice 3 speaks of -- I don't think we have it on your bundle 4 5 but you'll probably be well familiar with it:

-"Documents you make to formally record your work must be clear, accurate and legible.
-You should make records at the same time as the events you are recording or as soon as possible afterwards".

-It may not be entirely pointless but doing it a year after the event, or six months after the event, is in nobody's interest; isn't that right?

-- 15 Yes, that's right.
-You have to write down, physically Α. 16 write down or these days type it into your phone or 17 something, the consultation and the outcome from that, 18 the plan, and then separately send a letter to the 19 patient and to the general practitioner summarising the 20 outcome of the interaction you've had.
-That is part of 14:54 the job of being a consultant clinician, really.
-21 22 often regarded as the dullest part of your job but 23 somehow you have to keep up with that. - 24 Can you understand the perspective, and it is echoed 123 Q. 25 through Mr. O'Brien's statement where he's saying --26 we don't need to bring it up on the screen but 27 WIT-82572 for our reference.
-His approach to this is that he was very concerned to use clinic time to engage 28 29 fully with the patient, to engage in verbal communication so that the patient and him developed a rapport and an understanding of what the patient's needs and the clinician's response to those needs would be.
-So, he placed an emphasis on that, it would appear, to the detriment of using that time to get on the Dictaphone, or to, in some cases, make a clinical of some sort.
+Т record, and, as well as that, to dictate the letter 2 promptly.
+To the extent that there's any specific or 3 prescriptive guidance on this, Good Medical Practice 4 speaks of I don't think we have it on your bundle 5 but you'll probably be well familiar with it: 14:53 6 7 "Documents you make to formally record your work must 8 be clear, accurate and legible.
+You should make 9 records at the same time as the events you are 10 recording or as soon as possible afterwards".
+14:53 11 12 It may not be entirely pointless but doing it a year 13 after the event, or six months after the event, is in 14 nobody's interest; isn't that right?
+15 Α. Yes, that's right.
+You have to write down, physically 14:54 16 write down or these days type it into your phone or 17 something, the consultation and the outcome from that, 18 the plan, and then separately send a letter to the 19 patient and to the general practitioner summarising the 20 outcome of the interaction you've had.
+That is part of 14:54 21 the job of being a consultant clinician, really.
+It's 22 often regarded as the dullest part of your job but 23 somehow you have to keep up with that.
+24 123 Q. Can you understand the perspective, and it is echoed 25 through Mr. O'Brien's statement where he's saying 14:54 26 we don't need to bring it up on the screen but 27 WIT-82572 for our reference.
+His approach to this is 28 that he was very concerned to use clinic time to engage 29 fully with the patient, to engage in verbal

-While that is understandable, you do have to find the time to make adequate notes; isn't that right?

-A. Yes, that's right.
-As I said before, Mr. O'Brien would regard himself first and foremost a surgeon, second an excellent communicator.
-If you asked him if he was a brilliant administrator documenting what he had done, he almost certainly would agree that he's not.
-You know, everybody has a flaw in their nature, I suppose, outcome note.

-- 18 124 Q. But there's a danger, is there not.
-However innocently 19 downplaying these matters as mere administration, 20 chore-like though it may be, there are potentially 21 significant adverse clinical consequences if 22 administration isn't done appropriately? - A. Yes, there obviously is.
-But again, a mitigation would be that there's a tsunami of work coming through the system as the patient's age and the number of referrals 14:57 goes up.
-You can see how it is easy to become despondent about this side of it and let things lapse.
-But obviously you shouldn't. - 29 125 Q. Could I turn to the issue of preoperative assessment.
+1 communication so that the patient and him developed 2 a rapport and an understanding of what the patient's 3 needs and the clinician's response to those needs would 4 be.
+So, he placed an emphasis on that, it would 5 appear, to the detriment of using that time to get on 14:55 6 the Dictaphone, or to, in some cases, make a clinical 7 outcome note.
+8 9 While that is understandable, you do have to find the 10 time to make adequate notes; isn't that right?
+14:55 11 Α. Yes, that's right.
+As I said before, Mr. O'Brien would 12 regard himself first and foremost a surgeon, second an 13 excellent communicator.
+If you asked him if he was 14 a brilliant administrator documenting what he had done, 15 he almost certainly would agree that he's not.
+You 14:56 16 know, everybody has a flaw in their nature, I suppose, 17 of some sort.
+18 124 Q. But there's a danger, is there not.
+However innocently 19 downplaying these matters as mere administration, 20 chore-like though it may be, there are potentially 14:56 21 significant adverse clinical consequences if 22 administration isn't done appropriately?
+23 Α. Yes, there obviously is.
+But again, a mitigation would 24 be that there's a tsunami of work coming through the 25 system as the patient's age and the number of referrals 14:57 26 goes up.
+You can see how it is easy to become 27 despondent about this side of it and let things lapse.
+28 But obviously you shouldn't.
+29 125 Q. Could I turn to the issue of preoperative assessment.